khanfaysal/khanfaysal/README.md

 ### 📖 About me

-I'm a  MERN stack WEB developer.
-I am working with React, Node.js and MongoDB, HTML5, CSS3, and JavaScript (ES6).
+I'm a  Front End developer.
+I am working with React, HTML5, CSS3, and JavaScript (ES6).
+I also comfortable with Node.js and MongoDB.
 My strengths are self-motivated, passion, dedicated.
 That's why I am always ready to accomplish any task by working hard.
 I always focus on learning new technology.
 My goal is to become an ideal code fighter.
 I want to help my world with my code power and to be a valuable team player. <br/>

 - 🌐  You can see some of my projects on [my portfolio](https://fervent-haibt-9fc6ee.netlify.app/).
 - 📫 You can write on my G-mail **mdfaysalkhancse@gmail.com**